 Leadership in Special & Inclusive Education (Graduate Certificate)

-The Leadership in Special & Inclusive Education Graduate Certificate helps prepare graduates to apply current special education laws and policies in the design and delivery of inclusive special education and supports for students.
-Graduates will be prepared to lead and influence special education services in a variety of district or individual school settings.
+The Leadership in Special & Inclusive Education Graduate Certificate helps position educators to lead change and innovation in special education.
+The certificate grounds leaders in special education policy and law, while exploring advancements in practice, research, and policy.
+Graduates will gain a deep understanding of inclusive practices and methods for implementation and reform.
+Further, they will be prepared to lead and influence systems change in a variety of state, district, and/or school settings.

 In order to enroll in the online graduate certificate, a Bachelor’s degree is required.